- Form a Company Now!+

 Anyone who has done business in California knows why someone may ask that question: taxes.

-Before you even make your first sale, the California Franchise Tax board states that all corporations and LLCs are required to pay an $800 Franchise Tax if they:
+Before you even make your first sale, the California Franchise Tax board states that all corporations and LLCs are required to pay an $800 Franchise Tax if they are:

 Furthermore, business entities are required to pay the minimum Franchise Tax whether they are active, inactive or operating at a loss.

-However, this still doesn't define "doing business in California."
+The information above still doesn't define exactly what "doing business in California" means.
 Through 2010, doing business in California was broadly defined as "actively engaging in any transaction for the purpose of financial gain or profit."
 It was a pretty vague definition, to say the least.